Uday-1001/TripMate-Frontend/README.md

 1. Integration with backend services and APIs

-2. User authentication and booking history
+2. User authentication and booking history (coming soon..)

-3. Payment gateway integration
+3. Payment gateway integration (level above existing one..)

 4. Real-time flight and pricing data